Alex19844/SeleniumWebdriverTask2/README.md

  All functionality is implemented.

  Note: Not all "BLOCKCHAIN" search links contain the word "BLOCKCHAIN" in the title or short description.
+A few more test cases have been added.
+ All of them have been successfully completed.